KaiTebay/BashScripts/README.md

 `FilenameFix.sh`

-> Standardizes filenames with the following: remove whitespace; replace '-' with '_'.
+> Standardizes filenames with the following: replace whitespace with "-".

 `MouseAcceleration.sh`